top of page

 6. Odors Inside the Home

 Indoor sewage smells mean pressure is building underground and pushing gases back into the house.
 This is a sign of system-wide stress.
+If you experience this, it’s time to consult a professional.

 7. High Water Levels in the Septic Tank

 If the tank fills right back up after pumping, the drain field isn’t accepting water.
 This is a clear sign of failure and often the final stage before replacement.
+Don’t wait until it’s too late.

 When It’s Time to Replace the Drain Field

 Once the soil becomes clogged with solids or oversaturated, the field stops working completely.
 Delaying repairs risks full system failure, yard damage, and costly reconstruction.
+It’s better to address the issue early.

 Drain Field Repair & Replacement in North Georgia